Big news on campus

 Scenarios to explore in the simulator

-- Serve notification detail pages within acceptable latency during post-blast surges.
+- Serve notification detail pages under the p95 latency target during post-blast surges.

 - Prevent read amplification from overwhelming core data stores.

-- Maintain predictable cost characteristics under sudden, short-lived spikes.
+- Keep costs steady under sudden, short-lived spikes.

 - Avoid retry and refresh storms when users perceive slowness.